pyladiesams/bootcamp-bringing-ML-models-into-production-intermediary-jun-aug2021/bootcamp/lesson2/lesson2_tasks.md

 - Batch inference on Azure

 ---
-## 1. Register ML model
+## Exercise 1: Register ML model
 ### Steps

-1. Register a new version of the same model via cli
+1. Register the same model via cli
-2. Register another model via cli
+2. Register the same model via Python script by using Model.register method
-3. Optional (register another model via Python script)
+3. (Optional) Register the same model via Python script by using run.register method

 ---
-## 2. Attach and remove AML cluster
+## Exercise 2: Attach and remove inference cluster

 ### Steps

-1. Choose more powerful AML cluster and attach it to the workspace via cli
+1. Attach an inference cluster via Python script
-2. Remove this AML cluster from the current workspace via CLI
+2. Remove this inference cluster via CLI
-3. Optional (attach and remove AML cluster via Python script)
+3. Optional (Remove this inference cluster via Python script)

 ---
-## 3. Schedule Azure Machine Learning pipeline
+## Exercise 3: Schedule Azure Machine Learning pipeline

 ### Steps

-1. Schedule the pipeline to run every day at 08:00 in the morning
+1. Schedule the pipeline to run every Wednesday at 08:00 in the morning
-2. Schedule the pipelune to run every 3 days at 13:00
+2. Schedule the pipeline to run every day at 13:00
-3. Optional (schedule pipeline via ....TODO)
+3. Optional (Schedule the pipelune to run every 3 days at 13:00)

 ---
-## 4. Homework
+## 4. Home assignment

 **Goal**

 Get hands-on experience with machine learning buidling blocks and batch inference on Azure

-1. Follow the steps in Deployment setup to train, evaluate and register Ridge model.
+1. Open [Ridge model training notebook](ridge_model_training.ipynb) and follow the steps to train Ridge model
-2. Follow the steps in Batch inference on Azure to setup and schedule Azure Machine Learning pipeline
+2. Evaluate and register trained Ridge model.

----
+3. Follow the steps in Batch inference on Azure to setup and schedule Azure Machine Learning pipeline to run every day.

-## 5. Reading materials (optional)
+___

-//TODO Add materials
+IMPORTANT: Remove inference cluster after you have finished your exercises!!!